 Section 5.2.
 Treatment of Company Stock Options.
-The Company shall take all actions necessary so that each outstanding option to purchase shares of Company Common Stock held by an employee or director who, following the Spin-off, shall be employed solely by or solely serve as a director of FNT or any subsidiary thereof, shall be fully vested as of the effective time of the Spin-off.
+In connection with the Merger, the Company shall take all actions necessary so that each outstanding option to purchase shares of Company Common Stock held by an employee or director who, following the Merger, shall be employed solely by or solely serve as a director of FNT or any subsidiary thereof, shall be fully vested as of the Effective Time.